A Bayesian Method for Air-Shower Reconstruction using Information Field Theory: Performance on simulations

 \subsubsection{$E_\text{rad}$ reconstruction performance}

 The performance of the reconstruction of the radiation energy $E_\text{rad}$ for the whole simulation set is shown in Fig.~\ref{fig:erad_sim}.

 We achieve an overall precision on $E_\text{rad}$ of \SI{11.5}{\percent} with a bias of \SI{4.5}{\percent}, leading to an overall resolution of \SI{12.4}{\percent}.
 The Figure also displays a Pull, which is an excellent measure of how well the reconstructed uncertainties are estimated.
-A standard deviation of 1 would suggest that the reconstruction uncertainties perfectly match the actual reconstruction error.
-The Pull $\sigma$ shows that the uncertainties are underestimated by an average factor of 4.45, which can later be corrected for when applying the method to real data by multiplying the resulting uncertainties by this value.
+Post-calibration, the $\sigma$ of the Pull is 1.1.
+A pull $\sigma$ of 1 would correspond to ideal overall coverage.
+Pre-calibration the uncertainties were underestimated by an average factor of 4.45.